cybersamx/terraform-gke/README.md

 * Public subnetwork
 * GKE cluster with a node pool compromised of 3 nodes

 We also save the Terraform state file in a centralized Google Cloud Storage (GCS) bucket for multi-person/team setting.
-Once we have the infrastructure resources and Kubernetes cluster set up, we deploy the [Hello World](https://kubernetes.io/docs/tasks/access-application-cluster/connecting-frontend-backend/) application Docker images to the cluster.
+Once we have the infrastructure resources and Kubernetes cluster set up, we deploy a "[Hello World](https://kubernetes.io/docs/tasks/access-application-cluster/connecting-frontend-backend/)" application Docker images to the cluster.
 The Docker images are pulled from Google Container Registry (GCR), although any public Docker registry should work.
 The Kubernetes manifest files needed for deployment can be found in the [test](tests) folder.

 ![Simple GKE cluster](docs/images/simple-gke-cluster.png)